istanbuljs/caching-transform/readme.md

 Type: `Function(cacheDir: string): transformFunction`

-If the `transform` function is expensive to create, and it is reasonable to expect that it may never be called during the life of the process, you can may supply a `factory` function that will be used to create the `transform` function the first time it is needed.
+If the `transform` function is expensive to create, and it is reasonable to expect that it may never be called during the life of the process, you may supply a `factory` function that will be used to create the `transform` function the first time it is needed.

 ##### cacheDir